 I want to tell our boys that it’s okay to be vulnerable, that they don’t have to be like the tough winners on our screens.
 I want to tell our sons that they can have broken dreams, but a real hero is someone who keeps on dreaming anyway.
 They should know that a real hero can be vulnerable, cry, and still be loved.
 I think that’s also very important for feminism: bringing men and women together instead of making them enemies.

-7R: How did you get the idea of setting the film in the world of cowboys and rodeo?
+7R: How did you get the idea of setting The Rider in the world of cowboys and rodeo?

 I knew I wanted to make a film about them, but also about the culture of rodeo.
 This way of life in America has always been fantasised and romanticised in westerns, in music… Yet when you really live there, it’s a very transitory and vulnerable life.
 You can’t do that forever.I want to tell our sons that they can have broken dreams, but a real hero is someone who keeps on dreaming anyway.Click To Tweet